 By Enyichukwu Enemanna

-United Nations rights body has raised the alarm that the increasing violence and political instability in South Sudan is seriously threatening its fragile peace process, a warning coming days after the arrests of several officials loyal to the country’s Vice President, Riek Machar.
+The United Nations rights body has raised alarm that increasing violence and political instability in South Sudan are seriously threatening its fragile peace process, a warning that comes days after the arrests of several officials loyal to the country’s Vice President, Riek Machar.

 Security forces loyal to President Salva Kiir arrested two ministers and several senior military officials loyal to Machar.

-The arrests have raised concern on the future of a peace deal reached in 2018, which ended a five-year civil war between forces loyal to Kiir and Machar, leading to the death of about 400,000 persons.
+The arrests have raised concerns about the future of a peace deal reached in 2018, which ended a five-year civil war between forces loyal to Kiir and Machar, leading to the deaths of about 400,000 people.

-Government spokesperson Michael Makuei said the arrests were made because the Machar’s loyalists in government are in “conflict with the law”.
+Government spokesperson Michael Makuei said the arrests were made because Machar’s loyalists in government were in “conflict with the law”.

 On Saturday, the National Security Services intelligence agency said it had arrested and detained several people “believed to have verified links to the military confrontation” in Nasir and another nearby town.
 It did not give the total number of arrests or their identities.